 Remove watch from your wrist before attempting to set the time.
 Pulling out the side stem (crown) with the watch still on your wrist can damage the crown over time.
-Never pull out the crown when the watch is wet.

-Activities to avoid while wearing your watch
+Activities to avoid while wearing your watch are listed below.

 It is best not to expose your watch to shock, moisture (steam included) or extreme heat, which may happen when doing the following: